 Archiving or Deleting an Email Template or Signature

-You can delete a Template by selecting it the Templates list and clicking Delete.
+You can delete a Template by selecting it in the Templates list and clicking Delete.

-- If you need to archive or delete an Email Template or Signature, first check if it has been assigned as your Default Email Signature (refer to Practice Settings) or if it has been selected in any user's profile (refer to Managing Users).
+- If you need to archive or delete an Email Template or Signature, first check if it has been assigned as your Default Email Signature (refer to Managing Practice Settings for Documents) or if it has been selected in any user's profile (refer to Managing Users).

-Note: There is currently no restore facility for deleted Templates or Signature.
-In the interim, instead of deleting a Template or Signature that is not in use we recommend setting the Status to "Archived".
+Note: There is currently no restore facility for deleted Templates or Signatures.
+In the interim, instead of deleting a Template or Signature that is not in use, we recommend setting the Status to "Archived".